bhark/NCjAx/README.md

-# PyNCA
+# NCjAx

-Neural Cellular Automata as a computing substrate, implemented in JAX
+Neural Cellular Automata as a universal computing substrate accelerated with JAX.

 > [!NOTE]
 > This is a WIP.
-It is, at the moment, completely undocumented and not very robust.
+It is, at the moment, undocumented and suffers from bad manners (unstable, unreliable, difficult to train).

 ### Roadmap